Michael Sullivan (U.S. attorney): U.S. Senate election, 2013

 Sullivan announced on February 14, that he would collect signatures to run for the Republican nomination in the 2013 special election to succeed John Kerry as U.S. Senator.
 He relied on volunteers rather than paid organizations to gather signatures.
 On February 27, he announced that he had gathered the requisite 10,000 signatures to appear on the primary ballot.
 He faced state Representative Dan Winslow and former U.S. Navy SEAL Gabriel Gomez in the April 30 primary.

 Sullivan was defeated in the primary by Gabriel E. Gomez who garnered 93,632, or 51% of the votes.
 Sullivan, gathered 66,164 votes, or 36%, whereas state Representative Dan Winslow, collected 24,057, or 13% of the votes, with 99 percent of precincts reporting shortly before 11:30 pm, on April 30, 2013.
 Sullivan later endorsed Gomez.

 Personal life

 Sullivan's residence is in Abington.
 He and his wife Terry have four children.
 He has been partner at The Ashcroft Group since 2009.
 His daughter Alyson Sullivan represents the 7th Plymouth District in the Massachusetts House of Representatives.
+Sullivan is the Chairman of the Board of HarborOne Bank the largest state-chartered co-operative bank in New England.